aadilmallick/my-notes-docusaurus/docs/js-cookbook/03-workers.md

 }
 ```

-We can then use it like this:
+We can then use it like this in the main thread:

 ```ts
 // main thread